nrkn/bloodlines-tc/README.md

 ![Blue Palette](img/blue-palette.png)

 Another option is to use a custom palette.
 I had a quick play with sampling a palette from some Bloodlines screenshots.
-It had a **lot** of yellow and blue.
+It had a **lot** of yellow and cyan.

 ![Sampled Palette](img/sampled-palette.png)